ucd-cepb/textnet/vignettes/paper.md

 Multimodal networks, or networks where there are multiple categories of nodes, have common use cases such as social-ecological network analysis of configurations of actors and environmental features.
-Existing packages such as the manynet package [@hollway_manynet_2024] provide analytical functions for multimodal network statistics. *textNet* provides a structure for tagging and organizing arbitrarily complex node labeling schemes that can then be fed into packages for multi-node network statistical analysis.
+Existing packages such as the *manynet* package [@hollway_manynet_2024] provide analytical functions for multimodal network statistics. *textNet* provides a structure for tagging and organizing node labeling schemes that can then be fed into packages for multi-node network statistical analysis.
 Node labels can be automated (e.g., the default entity type tags for an NLP engine such as *spaCy* [@honnibal_spacy_2021]),